 1.7.
-The purpose of this Safety Guide is to provide recommendations on the recruitment, qualification and training of personnel for nuclear power plants to meet the requirements established in SSR-2/2 (Rev. 1) [1], in particular Requirements 4, 7 and 18.
+The purpose of this Safety Guide is to provide recommendations on the recruitment, qualification and training of personnel for nuclear power plants to meet the requirements established in

 1 INTERNATIONAL ATOMIC ENERGY AGENCY, Recruitment, Qualification and Training of Personnel for Nuclear Power Plants, IAEA Safety Standards Series No. NS-G-2.8, IAEA, Vienna (2002).